Lender is taking legal action for repossession and eviction

 Recalling the decree

 If you or one of the entitled residents did not appear and was not represented in court when the decree was granted you can ask the court to recall the decree.
-The sheriff will consider at the case again.
+The sheriff will consider the case again.
+There is more information about recalling a decree on the Shelter website.

 Eviction from the property